Direct marketing is successful driving top-of-funnel leads due to several key advantages that make it a top choice among many marketers.

 1. Pull emotional strings

 Studies show that direct mail inherently elicits a stronger and more emotional response than other marketing mediums.
-Therefore, when designing your direct mail campaign, think about who will be reading the mailer and what is important to that group of people.
+Therefore, when creating your next campaign’s direct mail design , think about who will be reading the mailer and what is important to that group of people.
 Is it savings, security, family, or something else?
-Inject elements that will further appeal to the recipients’ emotions by showing them throughout your design and copy how your product or service can make their lives better.
+Inject elements that will further appeal to the recipients’ emotions by showing them throughout your direct mail’s design and copy how your product or service can make their lives better.

 2. Make the message personal